-The DISC theory splits people’s personalities into 4 different groups – D – I – S – C. People with strong S-personality styles are described as steady and stable.
+The DISC theory splits people’s personalities into four different groups – D – I – S – C. People with strong S-personality styles are described as steady and stable.
 They seek out routine, predictability, and safety in their day-to-day life and routine.
 They strive for close and personal relationships and positive environments without conflict.
 They are peacemakers, good listeners, and truly loyal friends and supporters.
-Aside from being positive, friendly, patient, and sympathetic, S-personalities can also be possessive of their loved ones and at times, passive aggressive in their effort to avoid conflict or negativity.
+Aside from being positive, friendly, patient, and sympathetic, S-personalities can also be possessive of their loved ones and at times, passive-aggressive in their effort to avoid conflict or negativity.

 In the DISC personality systems, the S-Style has an innate fear of losing their safety and security.
 As a result, they create routines and resist change.